 Social Media: @ellenlikesbikes

-Ellen Noble is the reigning U23 Cyclocross National Champion and World Cup Champion who moved from JAM Fund to the professional ranks in 2016 to race with Jeremy Powers on his pro team Aspire Racing.
+Ellen Noble is a highly decorated cyclocross champion, having won national, world cup and Pan Am championship titles.
+Noble graduated from JAM Fund in 2016 to race with Jeremy Powers on his pro Aspire Racing Team.
+She now races for Trek.
 Noble is a four-time cyclocross national champion, winning the U23 national title three times and as a junior 17-18.
 In her second and final season with JAM Fund in 2015 she won the U23 Pan Am International Championships and Verge Cycle-Smart International Series U23 title.
 Her wins put her in the top 20 U23 women in the world and qualified her for World Championships in Zolder, Belgium, where she was the best finisher of all Americans, getting 6th in the inaugural women's U23 Worlds race in January 2016.
 The following year, Noble became the U23 World Cup Champion and won the silver medal at World Championships in Luxembourg.
 She is pursuing a degree in public health at UMass Amherst.

 Hobbies: pump tracks, Korean food and collecting records

 After five years with the JAM Fund, Scott Smith graduated from the program in 2018 to start his own cycling team.
 Some highlights of his JAM/NCC career include winning NBX in 2017, finishing 4th at the 2015 U23 Cyclocross Nationals in Asheville, North Carolina, racing at World Championships in Zolder, Belgium and World Cups in Hoogerheide, Netherlands and Las Vegas in 2016.
 He scored his first UCI elite podium finish-- 3rd place-- at Supercross Cup in Stony Point, New York and won the U23 title at the Verge New England Cyclocross Series in Nov.
 2015.